Asymptotic approximations for stationary distributions of many-server queues with abandonment

-\begin{lemma} There exists a strictly positive continuous function $C$ on ${\cal Y}$ such that for every $y=(\alpha,\ x,\ \sum_{i=1}^k \delta_{u_i},\ \sum_{j=1}^l \delta_{z_j})\in {\cal Y}$, every Borel subset $A\subset {\cal Z}$ and every $t>2\varrho+1$, \be \P_y(Y(t)\in A) \geq C(y)\int_{\alpha+2\varrho+1}^{\alpha+t} \ind_{\Gamma_A}(\alpha+t-s)(1-F(\alpha+t-s)) dF(s). \ee \end{lemma} \proof At time $t$, if the state $Y(t)$ is in the set $A\subset {\cal Z}$, this means that, by time $t$, all customers in service at time $0$ with residual service times $\{u_i,\ 1\leq i\leq k\}$, all customers in queue at time $0$ with residual patience times $\{z_j,\ 1\leq j\leq l\}$ and those new customers that arrived in the interval $[0,t)$ have completed service (if they entered service before time $t$) and have run out of their patience (irrespective of whether or not they entered service).
-Now, we consider a subset of $\{\omega: Y(t,\omega)\in A\}$, in which (a) by time $2\varrho+1 < t$, all the initial customers with residual patience times $\{z_j,\ 1\leq j\leq l\}$ and residual service times $\{u_i,\ 1\leq i\leq k\}$ have finished their services (if they entered service) and run out of their patience (irrespective of whether or nor they entered service), (b) the first new customer arrived after $2\varrho+1$, finished service before $t$ and ran out of his/her patience time before $t$, (c) the difference between $t$ and the arrival time of that customer lies in $\Gamma_A$, and (d) the second new customer arrived after time $t$.
-Let $\calQ_a$, $\calQ_{ad}$ and $\calQ_{bd}$, respectively, be the events that property (a) holds, properties (a)--(d) hold and properties (b)--(d) hold.
+\end{lemma} \begin{pf} At time $t$, if the state $Y(t)$ is in the set $A\subset{\cal Z}$, this means that, by time~$t$, all customers in service at time $0$ with residual service times $\{u_i, 1\leq i\leq k\}$, all customers in queue at time $0$ with residual patience times $\{z_j, 1\leq j\leq l\}$ and those new customers that arrived in the interval $[0,t)$ have completed service (if they entered service before time $t$) and have run out of their patience (irrespective of whether or not they entered service).
+Now, we consider a subset of $\{\omega\dvtx Y(t,\omega)\in A\}$, in which (a) by time $2\varrho+1 < t$, all the initial customers with residual patience times $\{z_j, 1\leq j\leq l\}$ and residual service times $\{u_i, 1\leq i\leq k\}$ have finished service (if they entered service) and run out of their patience (irrespective of whether or nor they entered service), (b) the first new customer arrived after $2\varrho+1$, finished service before $t$ and ran out of his/her patience time before $t$, (c) the difference between $t$ and the arrival time of that customer lies in~$\Gamma_A$, and (d) the second new customer arrived after time $t$.
+Let $\calQ_a$, $\calQ_{ad}$ and~$\calQ_{bd}$, respectively, be the events that property (a) holds, properties (a)--(d) hold and properties~(b)--(d) hold.
 Then, for $y\in {\cal Y}$,